peterdsharpe/NeuralFoil/README.md

 Currently, NeuralFoil only uses AeroSandbox for airfoil geometry parameterization (i.e., converting from a set of points to a CST parameterization, which is solved as an optimization problem)—the actual math is implemented in pure NumPy.
 Recent progress on this CST parameterization-fitting problem has allowed it to be recast as a least-squares problem, which is potentially amenable to a pure-NumPy implementation.
 That being said, AeroSandbox provides a bunch of nice peripheral utilities (e.g., geometry manipulation, visualization, etc.), so it's a nice dependency to have anyway.
 However, if you'd like to work on a pure-NumPy implementation, open an issue and let me know!

 ## Geometry Parameterization and Training Data

+To be written, but in the meantime [see here](https://github.com/peterdsharpe/NeuralFoil/tree/master/training_data).
+Training data is not (yet) uploaded to GitHub, but will be soon - need to figure out Git LFS, as it's many gigabytes.
+Contact me if you need it sooner.

 ## FAQs